 You can use pedestrian paths only at certain times: in summer between 9.00 a.m. – 9.00 p.m., in winter between 10.00 a.m. – 6.00 p.m.
 Pedestrians are not allowed to cycle on footpaths.
 More information, you can find on the Rainbow Bridge website.

 Observatory in the Fuji TV building

 The Fuji TV building offers a spectacular view from the observation deck on the 25th floor.
-Observatory in the shape of a ball provides views of the island and the Tokyo Bay in the 270-degree range.
+An observatory in the shape of a ball provides views of the island and Tokyo Bay in the 270-degree range.

 In the building there are also stores with souvenirs of characters created by the station, film studios, you can also meet TV stars and get an autograph from them.